 Most people with vitiligo do not have these conditions, but a doctor may do tests to rule them out.

 Overcoming social challenges

-If the skin patches are visible, the social stigma of vitiligo can be difficult to cope with.
+If the skin patches are visible, the social stigma of vitiligo can make it more challenging to cope.
 Embarrassment can lead to problems with self-esteem, and in some cases, anxiety and depression can result.

-Increasing awareness about vitiligo, for example, by talking to friends about it, can help people with the condition to overcome these difficulties.
-Connecting with other who have vitiligo may also help.
+Increasing awareness about vitiligo, such as by talking with friends about it and seeking role models with vitiligo, can help people with the condition overcome these difficulties.
+Connecting with others who have vitiligo may also help.

-Anyone with this condition who experiences symptoms of anxiety and depression should ask their dermatologist to recommend someone who can help.
+Anyone with this condition who experiences symptoms of anxiety and depression can ask their dermatologist to recommend a mental health professional.

 Vitiligo is not fatal.
 People with this condition can lead happy and healthy lives.

 However, the diagnosis can be emotionally challenging for some people.
 Some develop a concern about their appearance, especially as it grows to larger areas of the skin, which can affect one’s quality of life.

 People can also develop secondary conditions, such as inflammation in the ear or eyes.